EdmundBenedict/lordcephei.github.io/pages/gwoverview.md

 Also the eigenvalues acquire an imaginary part, making the QP lifetime finite.

 In QS<i>GW</i> theory $$G_0$$ and <i>G</i> are closely linked.
 Associated with the two kinds of <i>G</i> are two kinds of density-of-states
 (DOS).
-There is "noninteracting" or "coherent" DOS, namely the spectral function of $$G_0$$ which is associated with DOS in one-particle description, is what is typically calculated by a band program such as **lmf**{: style="color: blue"} .
+There is "noninteracting" or "coherent" DOS, namely the spectral function of $$G_0$$ which is associated with DOS in one-particle description, and is what is typically calculated by a band program such as **lmf**{: style="color: blue"} .
 There is also the true DOS (spectral function of <i>G</i>) which is what is approximately measured by e.g.  a photoemission experiment.
 The <i>GW</i> package has a facility to generate both kinds of DOS; through the normal **lmf**{: style="color: blue"} process for the noninteracting DOS or by analyzing the spectral functions for the interacting case.